 It is important that you contact Gary Matthews Solicitors immediately and we will explain to you why your case was released and what you should do next.
 You usually have two years from the date of your accident to lodge and have your application acknowledged by the Injuries Board.
-When the claim is released by the Injuries Boards other time limits apply and it is important to take legal advice from us as soon as possible to avoid the time limits expiring.
+When your case is released by the Injuries Boards other time limits apply and it is important to take legal advice from us as soon as possible to avoid the time limits expiring.
 If the time limits expires, your right to obtain compensation ceases.

 We will be able to advise you why your case was released from the the Injuries Board, whether you have used the correct legal name of the Respondent in your application, whether you have included all potential respondents, the merits of your case, what difficulties there may be with liability, the value of your injury and losses or whether further investigations should be carried out.
 Furthermore we will advise you of the costs and outlays likely to arise in bringing proceedings, and your chances of success or failure in any potential proceedings.

-We will also ensure you claim for your entire out of pocket expenses and that you have valid proof of all such expenses.
-We will then fully brief a Barrister with details of your claim- the circumstances, the other parties involved, the injuries and out of pocket losses incurred.
+We will also ensure you recover your entire out of pocket expenses and that you have valid proof of all such expenses.
+We will then fully brief a Barrister with details of your case – the circumstances, the other parties involved, the injuries and out of pocket losses incurred.
 Your Barrister will evaluate your case again and give you the benefit of their further advices and will draft the relevant proceedings.